fuyutsuki/Texter/.github/changelogs/en_us.md

 ## 3.4.x

+### 3.4.14

+- Confirmed the operation of [pmmp/PocketMine-MP](https://github.com/pmmp/PocketMine-MP) with the latest release `3.18.0` of Minecraft: Bedrock Edition 1.16.200 release

 ### 3.4.13

 - Confirmed the operation of [pmmp/PocketMine-MP](https://github.com/pmmp/PocketMine-MP) with the latest release `3.17.0` of Minecraft: Bedrock Edition 1.16.200 release